fltk-rs/fltk-rs/FAQ.md

 ## Build issues

-### Why does the build fails when I follow one of the tutorials?
+### Why does the build fail when I follow one of the tutorials?
 The first tutorial uses the fltk-bundled feature flag, which is only supported for certain platforms since these are built using the Github Actions CI, namely:
 - Windows 10 x64 (msvc and gnu).
 - MacOS 12 x64 and aarch64.